 I'd like to add how beneficial it is to take some time and pay a visit to The Learning Center.
-Each time I go there, I take away something new.
+Each time I go there I take away something new and helpful.

 Thank you for being here.
 I invite you to share some of your thoughts on editing and updating your hubs in the comment section below.

 How often do you update your aging hubs?See results without voting

 New at writing?
 Here are some tried and true tips for writing articles and blogs.
 Key points to help make your article unique and google friendly.

 Here are some ways for the writer to refuel his engine and feel more alert.
 Writing demands both emotional and physical energy.
 At some point we become mentally and physically drained.
 Learn how to increase your energy.